kevinvincent/ha-wyzesense/README.md

 ## Services
 ### `wyzesense.scan`
 * Call this service and then within 30 seconds, press the button on the side of a sensor with a pin until the red led flashes three times.
 The sensor will now be bound and show up in your entities.
+You will have to call this service once at a time for each sensor you want to add.

 ### `wyzesense.remove`
 * Removes a sensor.
 Make sure you call this service with the correct MAC address of the sensor (which is the string of numbers and possibly letters that looks like `777A4656`).
 You can find this in the entity's attributes in the developer section.